kedro-org/kedro/docs/source/data/data_catalog.md

   type: pandas.CSVDataSet
   filepath: data/01_raw/{name}_data.csv
 ```
 When `factory_data` or `process_data` is used in your pipeline, it is matched to the factory pattern `{name}_data`.
-The factory pattern must be enclosed in
+The factory pattern must always be enclosed in
-quotes.
+quotes to avoid YAML parsing errors.

 ### Example 2: Generalise datasets with similar types into one dataset factory
-You can also combine all the datasets of the same type and configuration details.
+You can also combine all the datasets with the same type and configuration details.
 For example, consider the following
 catalog with three datasets named `reviews`, `shuttles` and `reviews` of the type `pandas.CSVDataSet`:
 ```yaml
 shuttles: